-You are cordially invited to attend the 2015 Annual Meeting of Shareholders (the "Annual Meeting") of Ellington Financial LLC (the "Company," "we," "our," or "us") on May 19, 2015, at 10:30 a.m., Eastern Time, at The Hilton Stamford Hotel at One First Stamford Place, Stamford, CT 06902 to consider and take action on the following:
+You are cordially invited to attend the 2018 Annual Meeting of Shareholders, or the "Annual Meeting," of Ellington Financial LLC (the "Company," "we," "our," or "us") on May 16, 2018, at 11:30 a.m., Eastern Time, at the Hyatt Regency, 1800 East Putnam Avenue, Old Greenwich, CT 06870 to consider and take action on the following:

-- 1. To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2016 Annual Meeting of Shareholders or until such time as their respective successors are elected and qualified; - 2.
+- 1. To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2019 Annual Meeting of Shareholders or until such time as their respective successors are elected and qualified; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP to serve as our registered independent public accounting firm for the year ending December 31, 2015; and - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2018; and - 4.
 To transact such other business, if any, properly brought before the meeting.

-Shareholders of record at the close of business on March 20, 2015 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
+Shareholders of record at the close of business on March 22, 2018 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
 If you wish to attend the Annual Meeting in person, please register in advance with Investor Relations by email at info@ellingtonfinancial.com or by phone at (203) 409-3575.
 Attendance at the Annual Meeting will be limited to persons that register in advance and present proof of share ownership on the record date and picture identification.
 If you hold shares directly in your name as the shareholder of record, proof of ownership would include a copy of your account statement.
 If you hold shares through an intermediary, such as a broker, bank or other nominee, proof of stock ownership could include a proxy from your broker, bank or other nominee or a copy of your brokerage or bank account statement.
 For more information with respect to voting your shares in person or by proxy at our Annual Meeting, see "Questions and Answers" beginning on page 2 of the Proxy Statement accompanying this notice.

 Whether or not you plan to attend the Annual Meeting, your vote is very important, and we encourage you to vote promptly.
-You may vote your shares by signing, dating and mailing the proxy card in the envelope provided.
-As detailed on the proxy card, you also may vote by telephone or on the Internet.
+You may vote your shares by proxy over the Internet by following the instructions provided in the Notice of Internet Availability of Proxy Materials, or, if you requested to receive printed proxy materials, you can also vote by mail or telephone pursuant to instructions provided on the proxy card.
 If you execute a proxy but later decide to attend the Annual Meeting in person, or for any other reason desire to revoke your proxy, you may do so at any time before your proxy is voted.